LocalCoinIS/dev.bitshares.works/docs/api/objects_ids.rst

 Objects
 --------------

-On the BitShares blockchains there are no addresses, but objects identified by a unique *id*, an *type* and a *space* in the form:::
+On the LocalCoin blockchains there are no addresses, but objects identified by a unique *id*, an *type* and a *space* in the form:::

     space.type.id